 Asterisk (*) indicates mandatory attendance by fellows.
 Fellows are expected to attend 70% of mandatory conferences.

-Research in Progress meeting (RIP)*is a weekly conference (September - June) where faculty and fellows present their research.
+- Research in Progress meeting (RIP) * is a weekly conference (September - May) where faculty and fellows present their research.

 Program Leadership and Administration:

-Dr. Roy Herbst and Dr. Madhav Dhodapkar are the Chiefs of the Section of Medical Oncology and the Section of Hematology, respectively.
+Dr. Roy Herbst is the Chief of the Section of Medical Oncology.
 Dr. Jill Lacy is the Director of the Medical Oncology-Hematology Fellowship Training Program.
-Dr. Nikolai Podoltsev is the Associate Program Director for Hematology and Dr. Harriet Kluger is the Associate Program Director for Research.
+Dr. Nikolai Podoltsev is the Associate Program Director for Hematology and Dr. Michael Hurwitz is the Associate Program Director for Research.
 Dr. Michal Rose is the local on-site director of fellowship activities at the VA CT Healthcare System of West Haven, where she is also the Chief of the Section of Hematology-Oncology and Cancer Center Director.
-At St. Raphael’s Campus of Yale-New Haven Hospital, Dr. Andrea Silber is the local on-site director of fellowship activities.
-The Fellowship Administrator and Coordinator is Savannah Woods.
+The Fellowship Administrator and Coordinator is Lucilina Gilkes.